Where the design community meets.

-Head of Product at Monito Joined about 3 years ago
+Head of Product at Monito Joined over 3 years ago

 Yes, I think a "tools" badge would really make sense as well.